 I stuck with the traditional shrimp scampi sauce using garlic, butter, and lemon for this recipe.
 The name, chicken scampi, doesn’t really make sense since scampi are really lobster-type crustaceans.
 But, I am not here to get into renaming this delicious pasta dish–just how to make it!
 (And no, there are no prawns or lobsters in this recipe.)

-- Linguini noodles–I will give you directions below on how to make your own homemade pasta noodles if you feel motivated!
+Linguini noodles: Feel free to buy your noodles, or make your own homemade pasta noodles if you feel motivated!
+Instructions for linguini specifically will be given below.

 How to Cut Chicken Breasts